RN Course Curriculum

 Composition of formal essays, reviews and reference papers based on the study of logic and current library research.
 Writing will stress APA organization, the logic of argument, referencing techniques and use of Standard English.

-HOL 101 Holistic Practice and Philosophical Foundations - 2 credit hours (20 theory)
+HOL 101 Holistic Foundations: Historical Survey - 2 credit hours (20 theory)

-HOL 200 Holistic Perspectives and Interventions II - 4 credit hours (30 theory - 10 lab)
+HOL 200 Holistic Perspectives and Intervention II - 4 credit hours (30 theory - 10 lab)

 This course continues the overview and practice of holistic interventions began in Holistic interventions I. Five additional holistic modalities are reviewed and hands-on practice in the five modalities covered in the first level class is continued with additional techniques.